 PCs are issued, held and transferable only on the book-entry system of the Federal Reserve Banks.
 This means that PCs are not represented by certificates.
-The regulations of HUD governing our bookentry securities (24 C.F.R.
+The Department of Housing and Urban Development's regulations governing our book-entry securities (24 C.F.R.
 Part 81, Subpart H) and any procedures that we and a Federal Reserve Bank may adopt apply to the issuance and recordation of, and transfers of interests (including security interests) in, the PCs.
 Holders' individual accounts are governed by operating circulars and letters of the Federal Reserve Banks.